-One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is an emphasis on post-graduate degree programs (master or doctorate).
-As of December 31, 2012, 1,681 students were enrolled as full-time degree seeking students with 1,467 of those students or 87% in a master or doctoral graduate degree program.
-In addition, 872 students are engaged in part time programs, such as continuing education courses and certificate level programs (includes 343 part-time undergraduate military students).
+One of the key differences between Aspen and other publicly-traded, exclusively online, for-profit universities is an emphasis on postgraduate degree programs (master or doctorate).
+As of March 31, 2013, 1,836 students were enrolled as full-time degree-seeking students with 1,593 of those students or 87% in a master or doctoral graduate degree program.
+In addition, 943 students are engaged in part-time programs, such as continuing education courses and certificate level programs (includes 370 part-time undergraduate military students).
 Aspen is committed to maintaining its focus on being a predominantly graduate school for the foreseeable future.

 Today, Aspen offers certificate programs and associate, bachelor, master and doctoral degree programs in a broad range of areas, including business and organization management, education, nursing, information technology, and general studies.
 In terms of enrollments, our most popular schools are our school of business and our school of nursing.
-Specifically, our Master of Business Administration, or MBA, and Master of Science in Nursing represent the two largest degree programs among our full-time, degree-seeking student body as of December 31, 2012.
-Aspen's School of Nursing is our fastest growing program, having grown from 5% of our full-time, degree seeking student body at year-end 2011, to 16% of our full-time, degree seeking student body at year-end 2012.
+Specifically, our Master of Business Administration, or MBA, and Master of Science in Nursing represent the two largest degree programs among our full-time, degree-seeking student body as of March 31, 2013.
+Aspen's School of Nursing is our fastest growing program, having grown from 5% of our full-time, degree-seeking student body at year-end 2011, to 19% of our full-time, degree-seeking student body at March 31, 2013.